alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 NiFi automatically saves the state of your flow at every change, but you may want to create a template out of your flow, so that you may replicate it easily, revert to its current state if you make changes, preserve it even if you delete the flow, or import it to a different NiFi instance.

-**Select all processors and queues in the flow**, either by holding shift and clicking them one by one, or pushing Ctrl+A.
+**Select all processors and queues in the flow**, either by holding shift and clicking them one by one, or pushing *Ctrl+A*.

 <img align="right" width="250" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-beginner-guide/images/menu_operate.png">